AHaryanto/2017-DataFest/Loan Prediction/README.md

 ### Predicting Loan Interest Rates

 Data:
 Each row represents a loan and its features such as interest rate assigned to the loan, date loan was issued, and loan grade.
-There is a total 32 features in the data.
+There is a total 32 features in the data, see Metadata.pdf.

 Models:
 I built two machine learning boosting models -  XGBOOST and gradient boosting - to predict the interest rate a bank will assign various loans.